Will70330/JuniorDesign_FinalProject/README.md

 ## Using [Gemini](https://ai.google.dev/gemini-api/docs/quickstart?_gl=1*17d54za*_up*MQ..&gclid=CjwKCAiAmfq6BhAsEiwAX1jsZ0pijycy7uQXAYtBiWm_CS0-SJHGn6CynoKkWXzQRwCfrn1JO_HbJRoCefsQAvD_BwE&lang=python) for Facial Recognition and Temporal Tracking

 In the competitive space of AI and Large Language Models (LLMs), there are many different competitors fighting for marketshare.
 Some of the biggest names in the space at this moment are OpenAI's ChatGPT, Anthropic's Claude, Meta's Llama, and Google's Gemini.
 Of these models, I've elected to utilize Google's Gemini API with both the Flash (free and light weight) and Pro (paid, larger, more advanced) models from their Gemini 1.5 lineup.
-One of the primary benefits of Gemini is it's 2M token context window that allows for long-context conversational chats, something that this application should benefit from.
+One of the primary benefits of Gemini is it's 2M token context window for Pro (1M for Flash) that allows for long-context conversational chats, something that this application should benefit from.
 As an AI desk assistant, we don't need to remember ALL of the chat history, but if we are tokenizing image frames for input into the model, we will want to keep track of users and the context of their surroundings and interactions.
 Long-Context should enable us to have longer chat sessions without losing memory because each image is scaled to fit within Gemini's resolution limits (minimum of 768 pixels, maximum of 3072) and capped at 258 tokens.

 The Gemini API is very well documented and their flash and pro models are some of the only models to offer multi-modal capabilities that span a significant number of modalities (ie. text, images, videos, audio).
 My time at Google allowed me to learn more about the API and its limitations and use cases.
 By using the Gemini API, I don't need to worry about quanitizing any largescale models to fit within limited computational resources.
 By calling the API directly, I can leverage Google's datacenters and compute in order to process queries and produce tokens faster than I could locally on a laptop or raspberry pi.